mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Zeal**: Provoke.

 name:     Draining Wave
-text:     Deal 4 damage to a minion AND your General.
+text:     Deal 4 damage to a minion and your General.

 name:     Fighting Spirit
 text:     Give all friendly minions +1❤️.
 Put a random Battle Pet into your hand.